Our Farm to Fork Map is also available as a Google Map!

 Metchosin/West Shore Farm to Fork Map & Local Food Event Calendar: Sharing vital inputs from the Mapping Happenings and our online outreach, we’ll be sharing our map (online and in print) over the summer to help folks discover the rich tapestry of farms, producers and other local food assets.
 The map will serve as a vital tool in supporting our local agriculture economy, helping customers make informed choices that are good for both their health and their wallets.
 A collaboration with the District of Metchosin’s Agriculture Advisory Select Committee, Metchosin Grown Society, the RUSH Initiative and others.

 West Shore Tomato Challenge: Whether you’re a green thumb or a gardening novice, our Tomato Challenge will show you just how simple and rewarding it is to cultivate your own tomatoes.
-ReImagine will give away FREE local and organic tomato plants to West Shore folks who want to grow their own, along with all the juicy details on how to grow ‘em.
+ReImagine is giving away FREE local and organic tomato plants to West Shore folks who want to grow their own, along with all the juicy details on how to grow ‘em.
 All we ask is that you let us know how you enjoy the experience by keeping us posted about your growing journey via our social media channels, email, or at our pop-up community events!
 Bite back against rising grocery costs!
-Sign-up online now on our Events Page – the first batch of seedlings will be shared on Saturday, April 26th at Westshore Town Centre.

 Free Community Food Workshops: Learn practical skills to grow, harvest, prepare, and preserve local food.
 These workshops are led by experts and passionate community members ready to share their knowledge and techniques.
 Covering everything from Building Incredible Soil and Composting Basics to How to Grow Your Own Food 101, Hot Water Bath Canning and Planning Your Year-Round Veggie Garden, we’ve got you covered with terrific programming provided by the Compost Education Centre!
 Visit our Events Page to sign-up for a free workshop!